top of page

 Bride and groom embracing under a tree lit with fairy lights in Seven Dials

-Afterward the ceremony and a few glasses of champagne, I stepped out with Vicky and Paul into the Autumn afternoon light.
-We wandered through the surrounding streets around the hotel, where the dimming light and twinkling street lamps added a gorgeous cinematic London film set glow to the day.
+Afterward the ceremony and a few glasses of champagne, I stole my bride and groom and stepped out into the Autumn evening light.
+We kept near by to the venue - time is precious - wandered through the surrounding streets.
+The dimming light and street lamps added a gorgeous cinematic London film set glow to their day.
 The couple paused by a tree wrapped in fairy lights, a small moment that felt like it belonged entirely to them.
 Seven Dials and Neal’s Yard gave us colour, quiet, and just the right amount of background bustle.
-The contrast between the tucked-away calm of the hotel even though it's located in central London added something special to the portraits.
 So much of my work is ensuring couples are comfortable.
 I don't overly pose them – just ensuring everyone looks good.
 Photographing happiness is a huge part of of what I do - making sure that I am in the perfect spot to capture this moment.

 Bride and groom walking through Neal’s Yard with autumn light and fairy lights.

-My bride and groom were so cool - we had so much fun.
-A little bit of direction from me and lots of laughter from them.
-Every turn gave us another palette warm stone, soft red brick, layered greens, and golden light from shopfronts.
-London in late autumn offers this natural transition from day to evening.
+My bride and groom were so stylish - we had so much fun.
+With a little bit of direction from me and lots of laughter from them.
+Every side lane gave us another palette - soft red brick, trees and the golden lights from shopfronts.
+London in autumn offers this wonderful transition from afternoon into evening.

 Bride and groom standing close outside Covent Garden Hotel with autumn leaves behind them